 The group participates in five geographical segments.
-It manufactured its products in the PRC and sell them to customers in the United States of America, Europe, Hong Kong and other countries.
+It manufactured its products in the PRC and sells them to customers in the United States of America, Europe, Hong Kong and other countries.

 In presenting information on the basis of geographical segments, segment revenue is based on the geographical location of customers.
-Segment results is based on where the operating profit arise.
+Segment results are based on where the operating profit or loss arise.
 Segment assets and capital expenditure are based on the geographical location of the assets.